Arthur C. Smith Fund

 The Arthur C. Smith Fund supports MIT student-initiated ideas that create a sense of community within MIT, achieving a positive impact on people within or beyond the MIT community.
-Grants up to $2,000 awarded during fall semester.
-Complete application and submit to SAO by September 30.
+Grants up to $2,000 awarded each year.

 Club Sports Council

 For student groups that have an instructional or competitive nature, used for league fees, coaches, tournaments, etc.